 • Collect Tourist Taxes and pay them to your local City Council.

-• Clicking on your listing in Portugal
+• Select your listing in Portugal.

-• Following the instructions to register
+• Follow the instructions to complete the registration.

 Required documents